Meet the friendly staff at Winona Veterinary Hospital!

 Interests: Dairy, Beef, Cervid Medicine and Surgery

 Dr. Denisen graduated from the University of Minnesota Veterinary School and began working at the clinic in 2001.
 He has a special interest in Veterinary Spinal Manipulation Therapy- essentially 'animal chiropractic'.
-Dr. Denisen has a beta fish named Bubbles and one mixed breed dog, Thunder.
-In his free time he enjoys gardening, playing with his children, and playing frisbee golf.
+Dr. Denisen has a mixed breed dog named Thunder.
+In his free time he enjoys gardening, hanging out with his children, playing frisbee golf, hiking, trail running, and mountain biking.

 Interests: Veterinary Spinal Manipulation Therapy

 Samantha Moore, DVM grew up in Illinois where she started riding horses in first grade and dreamed of being a veterinarian.
 She attended Winona State University for her undergraduate education and was accepted to the University of Wisconsin Madison, School of Veterinary Medicine.
 Dr. Moore graduated with her DVM in 2016 and started at Winona Veterinary Hospital after a few years practicing in La Crosse.
-Dr. Moore enjoys hiking, camping, horseback riding, running, and spending time with her friends and family in her free time.
-She lives at home with her husband and her dogs Ragnar, an Australian cattle dog mix, and Ares, a spaniel mix.
+Dr. Moore enjoys hiking, camping, horseback riding, running, reading, and spending time with her friends and family in her free time.
+She lives at home with her husband and her dogs Ragnar, an Australian cattle dog mix, Ares, a spaniel mix, and Ivan a Cavalier King Charles Spaniel.

 Kristine Krausser, DVM is originally from Chicago, IL.
-Professionally she started out as a chemist for a large company but since a young girl has always wanted to become a veterinarian and never gave up on achieving that dream.
+Professionally she started out as a chemist for a large company but since she was a young girl she has always wanted to become a veterinarian..
 At age 50 she got accepted to the 2007 class of Veterinary Medicine at the University of Minnesota.
-She practiced in the Chicago for suburbs while also performing relief work for Winona Veterinary Hospital starting in 2012.
+She practiced in the Chicago suburbs while also performing relief work for Winona Veterinary Hospital starting in 2012.
 In 2019 she and her husband moved to the Winona area allowing her to work at Winona Vet on a more regular part-time schedule.
 Dr Krausser has a special interest in Chinese Herbal Medicine and Acupuncture and has certification in these specialties from the Chi Institute.
 She has traveled to China and Korea to further enhance this skill and knowledge.
 She has a passion for preventative and holistic medicine and looks forward to helping pets and their people in the Winona area.

 Interests: Alternative therapies, TCM, Acupuncture

 Renee is a Certified Veterinary Technician.
 She graduated from the University of MN Waseca and began working at Winona Veterinary Hospital in 1984.
-Renee has a shepherd mix named Tropper and many barn and house cats.
-She shows dairy cattle and enjoys participating in her childrens' activities.
+Renee has a shepherd mix named Trooper and many barn cats.
+She shows dairy cattle and enjoys participating in her children's activities.
 Renee moved up to the receptionist position in 2015, after 30 years as a technician.

 Linda began working at Winona Veterinary Hospital as a receptionist in 1999.
-She has one dog, a rescued beagle named Willy Nelson, and horses Jazz and Simon.
+She has one dog, a border collie mix named Tali, and horses Griffin, Phoenix, and Simon.
 Linda enjoys horseback riding, camping, snowmobiling, 4-wheeling, walking, baking, motorcycling, and gardening.

 Jenny is a Certified Veterinary Technician.
 She graduated from the Madison Area Technical College and began working at Winona Veterinary Hospital in 1995.
-She enjoys spending time with her two children who help on her hobby farm where she cares for chickens, goats, rabbits and sheep and a Jack Russell Terrier
+She enjoys spending time with her two children who help on her hobby farm where she cares for chickens, goats, rabbits, donkeys and sheep and a Jack Russell Terrier and Corgi.

 Kenzie started at Winona Veterinary Hospital in 2012 as a kennel attendant.
 In 2016 she graduated from the Rochester Community Technical College in the Veterinary Technician Program and started right away as a technician.
-Kenzie owns two rescued cats, Nala and Puma as well as two dogs Malibu and Bayne.
-In her free-time you can find Kenzie crafting on her Cricut.
+Kenzie owns two rescued cats, Luca and Puma as well as two dogs Malibu and Bayne.
+In her free-time Kenzie enjoys camping, fishing, spending time with family and friends, including her son Ashton.

 Brittany started as a kennel attendant in 2016 and transitioned to receptionist for a short time, eventually ending up “in the back” as a veterinary assistant.
-She is currently completing training to be a certified veterinary technician.
 In her free time she hangs out with her furry rescue family, goes to 3-D shoots and spends time with family and friends.

 Zorro was brought in as an emergency stray by the Winona Area Animal Control.
 It was a bone-chilling February night and the animal control officer was very concerned about this little kitten's leg as it was sticking out at a disturbing angle.
 He was maybe 6 weeks old, a tiny black and white puff.
 After examining, Dr. Maloney found that Zorro was overall healthy, but the leg was deformed from an old injury that did not heal well.
 It was still painful, so little Zorro was started on pain medication during the mandatory 5 day hold.
 Of course, no one stepped up to claim him and in those 5 days, everyone at the hospital fell in love.
 We decided that Zoomy needed a little brother and Zorro was the perfect fit.
 First order of business was taking care of his painful, deformed front left leg.
 He did great with his amputation surgery and never looked back and we have never been happier to have such a love bug in the hospital.